groonga/groonga/doc/source/reference/alias.rst

 This section describes how to resolve alias.

-Groonga uses the alias feature when nonexistent table/column name is referred.
-It means that you can't override existing table/column by the alias feature.
+Groonga uses the alias feature when nonexistent object name (table name, column name, command name, function name and so on) is referred.
+It means that you can't override existing object (table, column, command, function and so on) by the alias feature.

 For example, alias isn't resolved in the following example because ``Users.years`` exists: